MicrosoftDocs/powerbi-docs/powerbi-docs/guidance/powerbi-adoption-roadmap-governance.md

 - Confirm that the high-level goals and guiding principles of the data culture goals are clearly documented and communicated, to ensure that alignment exists for any new governance guidelines or policies.
 - Ensure that you have a deep understanding of how Power BI is currently used for self-service BI and enterprise BI.
 Document opportunities for improvement.
 Also, document strengths and good practices that would be helpful to formalize.
 - For prioritizing which new guidelines or policies to create, select an important pain point, high priority need, or known risk for a data domain.
-It shouldhave significant benefit and can be achieved with a feasible level of effort.
+It should have significant benefit and can be achieved with a feasible level of effort.
 When implementing the first governance guidelines, choose something users are likely to support because the change is low impact, or because they are sufficiently motivated to make a change.
 - Determine if there is an inventory of all critical data assets, or create one if necessary.
 You cannot govern what you don't know about.
 - Confirm that you have support and sufficient attention from your [executive sponsor](powerbi-adoption-roadmap-executive-sponsorship.md), as well as from business unit leaders.
 - Evaluate the existing processes and policies you can immediately adopt for Power BI for consistency.
 They could include guidance from an existing data governance board or an existing change management board.